hexalellogram/mac-setup/mackup.md

         - Display up to 49 participants in gallery view
     - Audio
         - Join audio by computer when joining a meeting
+        - Mute my mic when joining a meeting
     - Share Screen
         - Disable enter full screen when a participant shares screen
     - Chat